 The Musical Box Society International Board of Trustees voted May 22, 2020, to cancel this year’s annual meeting to help prevent the spread of the coronavirus, also known as COVID-19.
-More details will be available in the next issue of Mechanical Music, scheduled for delivery in July.
+Below is a video by Kaoru Ishikawa, a member of the Automatic Musical Instrument Collectors’ Association, who made it as a tribute to the joint MBSI/AMICA meeting that would have been held in the San Francisco area.

 The Musical Box Society International (MBSI) is a group of worldwide enthusiasts for automated musical machines whose origin predates electrically amplified music.
 We are intrigued by musical instruments which play themselves using punched paper, punched discs, pinned cylinders, paper rolls, or Musical Instrument Digital Interface (MIDI) and are powered by hand crank, springs or electric motors.